tpill90/Hades-Faster-Room-Transition/readme.md

 * Go on the Workspace tab, and in the search bar at the top type library (add a space before).
 Scroll down until you find Lua > Workspace Library.
 There you need to add two items : Content/Scripts/ and Mods/.
 * Then search for preload and change Lua > Workspace: Preload File Size from 500 to 3000

-* Add to your run parameters in Steam.
-Will let you see debug output from the game files  `/DebugDraw=true /DebugKeysEnabled=true /EnabledDebugDisplays=Default,Console,MissingTextures,TextSystem`

-Cycle through debug views with Ctrl+D, can use `DebugPrint()` in the game scripts to see whats going on.
 `F1` to open up modding UI

 ## Publishing A Release